Robert Lilligren: History

 Shortly after Lilligren moved to Minneapolis in 1984, crack arrived in Minneapolis and specifically his neighborhood of Phillips West.
 [5] Lilligren stayed on his block, purchasing rundown apartment buildings and renovating them with Joe Olson, his business partner.
 They currently own several buildings in South Minneapolis and still reside in those buildings.

 A key focus of Robert's first term in office was helping to jump start the stalled Sears project – a 2 million square foot vacant and dark building- which is now the up and running Midtown Exchange.
 His leadership helped to set and exceed historically high minority and women workforce and contractor goals for the project.
-He drafted language into the project's Request for Proposals (RFP) that allowed for the creation of the Global Market at the Midtown Exchange.
-This open market brings opportunities for local entrepreneurs – many from new arrival and immigrant communities – and makes fresh food and produce more available to inner-city residents as well as being a regional attraction.
-Presently, he has shifted his focus to the reopening of Nicollet Avenue at Lake Street, making this revitalizing effort a top priority.
-The decision by the Minneapolis City Council in the 1970s to close Nicollet Avenue was never a popular one.
-It was a crisis response to a budget draining situation.
-The City of Minneapolis’ closing of Nicollet was responsible for dividing our communities and taking redevelopment momentum from this important intersection.
-The 6th Ward is at the center of a lot of major, long-term transportation and energy projects going on in the City of Minneapolis.
-These public and public-purpose proposals will bring significant investment in the Ward and throughout Minneapolis.
-6th Ward residents, business owners, workers and other stakeholders will need to be involved in these efforts to ensure that the public investment reflects the communities’ interests.
-Some other on- going projects include:
+He drafted language into the project's Request for Proposals (RFP) that allowed for the creation of the Global Market at the Midtown Exchange, an open market that brings opportunities for local entrepreneurs – many from new arrival and immigrant communities – and makes fresh food and produce more available to inner-city residents.